SlamaxSoftware/Slamax-Web-DK/README.md

-# Slamax-Web-DK
+# Slamax-WebDK

+A ligthweigth fast and powerfull Web API made in pure Php.
-Web development kit for websites and online apps, full cross platform, full cross browser, fast and reliable h
+Is capable of forging websites and online apps, it is full cross platform and cross browser.

+SlamaxWebDK comes with a fast and reliable Template system, and a Theme based style system.

+SlamaxWebDK it is not a classical Php API, infact it us not only capable of processing server side code and logic, but also server side?

+#Why would i use SlamaxWebDK?

+Programming website is becoming more complex, a lot of old frameworks needed the developer to know some Css and Javascript in order to use it properly, so a lot of solutions came up these years that allows to combine server, template and style logic altogheter.

-hWhenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+hWhenever you commit to this repository, GitHub Pages will run [Antonio Maizzi](https://my.com/)

 ### Markdown